-Allegations of abuse made against other children - Peer on peer abuse
+Allegations of abuse made against other children - Child on child abuse

 Staff should recognise that children are capable of abusing their peers.
-Peer on peer abuse can manifest itself in many ways.
+Child on child abuse can manifest itself in many ways.
 Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".